 Emotions are what make your story real and humanly so without them, your message would be just like another elevator pitch.

 Avoid digressing; stick to the point

 Your story shouldn’t be a huge fairytale where readers have to wait for you to get to the point.

-In fact, storytelling in marketing works only when the story you tell is succinct and absolutely to the point, without digressing even a bit.
+In fact, storytelling in content marketing works only when the story you tell is succinct and absolutely to the point, without digressing even a bit.
 You want to keep your audience engrossed, not lose their attention.